GriffinKowash/EMAtools/readme.md

 ## Emin class

-The Emin class inherits all functionality of the File class described above and implements several methods specific to EMC Plus.
+The `Emin` class inherits all functionality of the `File` class described above and implements several methods specific to EMC Plus.

 ### Instantiating an Emin object

-As with the File parent class described above, an Emin object is instantiated from a file path:
+As with the `File` parent class, an `Emin` object is instantiated from a file path:

 ```
 from ema import Emin